ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.link/README.md

 You can revoke the access permissions granted to individual persons by removing their e-mails from the _Allowed user_ setting of the ioBroker.link adapter.
 Alternatively you can totally prevent access to your local installation by leaving _Allowed users_ setting empty.
 Also stopping or removing the ioBroker.link adapter will prevent any access via the link-cloud.

 ### Do I have any charges while using the link-cloud?
 At the moment there are no charges applied and the link-cloud is completely free to use.
-It's also independant whether you use your free or paid https://iobroker.pro account.
+It's also independent whether you use your free or paid https://iobroker.pro account.
 Please be aware this might be changed in the future.

 ### Why do you plan to charge for this simple service?
-Even this simple service requires infrustructure running around the clock and produces costs.
+Even this simple service requires infrastructure running around the clock and produces costs.
 Ensuring the high availability of this service, troubleshooting the outages and improving or adding new functionality consumes a significant amount of our time.
 To consecrate ourselves on further development we need chips.
 That would allow our wives to go shopping and give us more time to pay attention to this project.

 ### What are the limitations of the link-cloud?
 At the moment only a single connection can be opened to a local ioBroker installation.
 That means if multiple users are granted access permissions to a local installation only one user at a time is able to connect to.
 Also the only connection per user is allowed.
 That means the same user, granted access permission to multiple local installations, can access only one installation at a time.